How Much Profit Should You Make On A Rental Property: The Facts

 First things first, the market is key to your property’s overall success.
 If the market is poor, then your property may struggle to cashflow.
 When it comes to selecting the market you’d like to invest in, you should try to ensure it’s a successful one for rental properties.

-At this stage, you should already have a rough idea of your budget and what you can afford.
+You should already have a rough idea of your budget and what you can afford.
 You should narrow your focus on markets with average prices that fall within your budget.
 This will allow you to get the best price for your property.

 Once you have identified a couple of markets that you are interested in, research data on each one to discover the rents in each market.
 The higher the rent price is, the higher the price you can set your own rent.